-TEAM 2 TRAFFIC: Spilled load closes one lane on I-110 southbound
+Baton Rouge Fire says baking soda was spilled across southbound lanes of I-110

 Latest Weather Blog

+Baton Rouge Fire says baking soda was spilled across southbound lanes of I-110

-BATON ROUGE - A spilled load has blocked the right lane of Interstate 110 going southbound near Hollywood Street.
+BATON ROUGE - A spilled load of baking soda blocked the right lane of Interstate 110 going southbound near Hollywood Street for multiple hours Friday afternoon.

-Firefighters are still working to determine exactly what the substance is, officials said.
-The spilled white powder appears to be on I-110 from Hollywood to Chippewa Street.
+Firefighters and hazmat crews responded to the scene with Louisiana Department of Transportation and Development, Louisiana State Police, the Louisiana Department of Environmental Quality and Baton Rouge Police Department also working the spill.
+After analysis of the white powder, crews determined it was sodium bicarbonate, commonly known as baking soda.

+"There is no indication of a threat to public safety," Baton Rouge Fire officials said.

 Trending News